Pen-Name: Thomas Kichi

 Thomas Kichi comes from Tamekichi, a Japanese nickname that can be written with the characters 為 (good) and 吉 (luck).
 I placed in a contest and got a story published under the name, so I've kept using it.

 I wanted to call the emails I send regularly something to help remind me of the reasons behind it.

 There's a story I love called "The Kangaroo Communiqué" by Haruki Murakami.
 You can read Philip Gabriel's translation of it online at Zyzzyva.
-In it, a young man's response to a woman's complaint letter sent to his company evolves into a strange, rambling personal confession committed to cassette tape.
-But in another sense, it's a story about an isolated person reaching out and attempting to connect while lacking the right words.
+In it, a young man's response to a woman's complaint letter sent to his company (d)evolves into a strange, rambling personal confession committed to cassette tape.
+In it I see an isolated person reaching out and attempting to connect while lacking the "right" words.